 Article VIII.
 MEETINGS

-The Annual Meeting of the Society shall be held between March fifteenth and April thirtieth, the precise time and place to be determined by the Board of Directors.
+The Annual Meeting of the Society shall be held between 15 March and 30 April, the precise time and place to be determined by the Board of Directors.

 Article IX.
 BRANCHES OF THE SOCIETY